UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/2-file_types.md

 ## Genome Browsers

+Genome browsers are applications that provide a way to view, explore and compare genomic information in a graphical environment.

+Genome browsers enable researchers to visualize and browse entire genomes with annotated data including gene prediction and structure, proteins, expression, regulation, variation, comparative analysis, and so on.
+Annotated data is usually from multiple diverse sources.
+They differ from ordinary biological databases in that they display data in a graphical format, with genome coordinates on one axis and the location of annotations indicated by a space-filling graphic to show the occurrence of genes and other features[¹](https://en.wikipedia.org/w/index.php?title=Genome_browser&oldid=889818322).

 ### UCSC

-Later today we'll use a genome broswer running on our local machines (IGV), but a good one to start with is the web-based UCSC browser.
+Later today we'll use a genome browser running on our local machines (IGV), but a good one to start with is the web-based UCSC browser.
 Click [this link](http://genome.ucsc.edu/cgi-bin/hgTracks?db=hg38&lastVirtModeType=default&lastVirtModeExtraState=&virtModeType=default&virtMode=0&nonVirtPosition=&position=chr1%3A11102837%2D11267747&hgsid=690299847_w2EtEiD6JAZeB5jX6o9m02x2hGaI) and you should see a slightly intimidating screen full of information.

 You'll be able to see:

 1. Genes with their transcript structure at the top, along with their position on the genome, as defined by GENCODE
-2. Refseq-based gene models
+2. RefSeq-based gene models
 3. OMIM alleles
 4. Gene expression from multiple tissues
 5. A whole lot of other information...